ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

 >
 ```

 That would prove to be disastrous and just wrong when I looked at a single movie object.
 The movie information would be wrong everytime a new Actor was created.
 It would have a list of all the previous actors that were added but none of the ones after it.
+It would have been fine if I had just decided to add the movie.name to the movie array belonging to the Actors, but it's another story when you're adding to an array of Movie Objects where it relates to back to the actor.

-After thinking it through, I felt it was best to create all the actors while I scraped each actor names, but not add the array of actors until all the scraping of the cast was retrieved.
+After thinking it through, I felt the best solution was to create all the actors while I scraped each actor names, but not add the array of actors until all the scraping of the cast was retrieved.
 So the new code looked like this:

 ```
 if releaseDate != nil && movie != nil